Revenue vs. Profit: How Net Income Really Works (With Examples)

 What is the difference between profit and revenue?

-In order to get from revenue to profit, there are several key factors that need to be considered:
+In order to get from revenue to net income, there are several key factors that need to be considered:

 1. Cost of Goods Sold (COGS)